 Review volume refers to the number of reviews that a product or service gets from reviewers of Davis and Khazanci [20].
 The number of reviews given by reviewers is another attribute of the word of mouth because it displays reviews from different reviewers.
-The higher the volume of reviews, both positive and negative reviews, in the context of online communication, this will attract the attention of information seekers which can then increase product awareness [21].
+The higher the volume of reviews, both positive and negative reviews, in the context of online communication, this will attract the attention of information seekers which can are increase product awareness [21].

-H3 = Volume of online reviews has a significant positive effect on hotel booking intentions

-Online positive reviews are a form of response that usually can be in the form of recommendations from consumers for their satisfaction with the services they received previously.
-Previous research has highlighted the importance of customer recommendations in the context of service delivery, as it has been illustrated empirically that one recommendation can be sufficient to convince someone to try a recommended service provider [22].
-Reviews with a very positive rating will lead to significant growth in product sales (Clemons et al. (2006) [23].
+H3 = Volume of online reviews has a significant positive effect on hotel booking intentions convince someone to try a recommended service provider [22].
+Reviews with a very positive rating will lead to significant growth in product sales ((6) mons et al. (2006) [23].
 Consumer purchase intentions increase if the quality of reviews is maintained.
 The more quantity of positive reviews, the more likely it is to influence consumers to book hotels [24].